Course Development Grants

-As part of an effort to develop an interdisciplinary palette of courses in digital humanities (and an eventual certificate program) at KU, the Institute for Digital Research in the Humanities is offering a $1000 stipend to tenured and tenure-track faculty who develop a new course in the digital humanities or add significant DH components to an existing course.
+As part of an effort to develop an interdisciplinary palette of courses in digital humanities at KU, the Institute for Digital Research in the Humanities (IDRH) offers $1,000 stipends to tenured and tenure-track faculty who develop a new course in the digital humanities or add significant digital humanities components to an existing course.

 Priority will be assigned to proposals that meet following criteria and topical foci:

-- Methods that can be applied to a variety of humanities disciplines
+- Courses that feature digital humanities methods that can be applied to a variety of humanities disciplines.

 - General introductions to the Digital Humanities

 - Digital Editing and Publishing (Markup languages, XML, TEI)